-Coveros CEO, Jeffery Payne, talks a little bit about the services we offer, how we differentiate ourselves from other consultants, and what’s next on the horizon for the organization.
+Coveros leaders share some about the services we offer, how we differentiate ourselves from other firms, and what’s next on the horizon for the organization.

 Q: What does Coveros specialize in?

 Jeff Payne: Agile engineering.
 We help organizations transition to agile by designing, building, testing, delivering, securing, and managing their applications using agile methods.

 Q: Tell us what you mean by “agile and DevOps engineering.”